-- 2. Check that the belt is not twisted. - 3.
-Position the lap portion of the belt as low as possible across your hips, not across your stomach.
+- 2. Check that the belt is not twisted. - Position the lap portion of the belt as low as possible across your hips, not across your stomach.
 This lets your strong pelvic bones take the force of a crash.

-4. Pull up on the shoulder part of the belt to remove any slack.
+Pull up on the shoulder part of the belt to remove any slack.
 Make sure the belt goes over your collarbone and across your chest.

-5. If the shoulder belt crosses your neck while you are sitting in one of the outside positions of the rear seat, you need to adjust your seating position.
+If the belt crosses your neck, you need to adjust the belt anchor height or your seating position.
+Front seats:

+Adjust the belt anchor by squeezing the two buttons and sliding the anchor downward (it has four positions).

+Rear seat:

 Move toward the center of the seat until the belt fits over your collarbone.